-These harissa meatballs sandwiches are spiked with an exotic hot sauce and tucked into sub rolls with melted cheese and smothered in a spicy tomato sauce.
+These harissa meatballs sandwiches are spiked with hot sauce and smothered in a spicy tomato sauce and tucked into sub rolls with melted cheese.
 Comfort food at its most surprising.

 Meatballs are having a moment.
 And this harissa meatballs sandwich makes the most of it.
 With a few surprise ingredients and a sauce punched up with hot sauce (yet not so hot that the kids will turn up their noses at it), these brilliant meatballs help you level up any meatballs moment, whether it’s sandwich night or a spaghetti supper.-Jenny Howard